 Apart from my model Y, I’ve tried Autopilot and FSD on a few Model S, X, and 3, too.
 They were all similar, if not the same, as I described in the piece about FSD.
 Tesla’s self-driving feature sure is useful, mostly on freeways, but you can’t count on it 100%.

-That’s because, at the current state, a Tesla’s self-driving is still quite bad at avoiding small objects on the road, such as potholes or even a piece of a broken tire.
+That’s because, in its current state, a Tesla’s self-driving is still quite bad at avoiding small objects on the road, such as potholes or even a piece of a broken tire.

 Even worse, it generally doesn’t do well with stationary objects, even large ones, including parked cars.